Rome

 What do expats in Rome appreciate most about the local culture?

 "Expats in Rome appreciate the city's rich history and culture, which is evident in its many ancient monuments, churches, and ruins.
 They also enjoy the vibrant atmosphere of the city, with its lively piazzas, bustling markets, and delicious cuisine.
 The locals are also known for their hospitality and friendliness, making it easy for expats to feel at home in Rome.
-Additionally, the city's mild climate and abundance of outdoor activities make it a great place to live," wrote one member in Rome.
+Additionally, the city's mild climate and abundance of outdoor activities make it a great place to live," said one expat in Rome.

 "I absolutely love the simple, fun, passionate lifestyle that the Italians embrace.
-I have been lkiving in Venice for the last 4 years and love the lifestyle there too - very family oriented," remarked one expat who made the move to Rome.
+I have been lkiving in Venice for the last 4 years and love the lifestyle there too - very family oriented," said one expat who made the move to Rome.

 What do expats find most challenging?